kg4zow/remarkable.jms1.info/src/templates/calendar.md

 -L or -P    Landscape or Portrait.
 Default is Portrait.

+-m ___      Month to pre-number.
+Must be "YYYY-MM" format (i.e. "2023-07")
+            Default is no month, i.e. no pre-filled dates.

 -o ___      Specify the name of the file to write.
 Default is 'CalendarMo.png'.

 -h          Show this help message.